beanbaguk/homebridge-smoke-alarm-netatmo/README.md

 [![Build Status](https://travis-ci.org/danpoltawski/homebridge-thermostat-netatmo.svg?branch=master)](https://travis-ci.org/danpoltawski/homebridge-thermostat-netatmo)

-# homebridge-thermostat-netatmo
+# homebridge-smoke-alarm-netatmo

-A netatmo thermostat plugin for homebridge.
+A netatmo smoke alarm plugin for homebridge.

 To use this plugin, you need to register an application on the Netatmo developer platform